 The natural flood storage capacity of all streams and rivers and the adjacent floodplains contribute greatly to overall flood control and management.
 The floodplain is a generally flat area of land next to a river or stream that stretches from the banks of the river to the outer edges of the valley.
 The first part of the floodplain is the main channel of the river itself, called the floodway, which may be dry for part of the year.
 Surface water, floodplains, wetlands, and other features of the landscape function as a single integrated natural system.
 Disrupting one of these elements can lead to effects throughout the watershed, which increase the risk of flooding to adjacent communities and working lands.
 Maintaining the floodplain in an undeveloped state provides rivers and streams with room to spread out and store floodwaters to reduces flood peaks and velocities.
-Even in urban areas, preservation of this integrated system of waterways and floodplains serves a valuable function, as even small floods resulting from a 20 percent or 10 percent annual chance storm event can cause severe flood damage.
-Depending on soil type and permeability, a single acre of floodplain land can significantly reduce risk to properties downstream.
-With over 20 percent of its land area located in the floodplain, the Trinity River and its tributaries cross through both rural and highly urbanized areas of Texas.
-In rural areas where more of the floodplain is preserved in an undeveloped state, the more natural form of the river and its many tributaries and floodplains contribute to flood risk reduction downstream as they meander southeast on their way south to the Gulf of Mexico.
-(FEMA, 2021)
+Even in urban areas, preservation of this integrated system of waterways and floodplains serves a valuable function, as even small floods resulting from a 20% or 10% annual chance storm event can cause severe flood damage.